-Greenways: A linear park or open space which connects natural, cultural, recreational, and historic resources.
-It can be hard surfaced pathways that permit different recreational uses such as walking, jogging, and biking, or they can be natural corridors with a simple path along a stream or riverbank.
-A strip or corridor of open space set aside for recreational use or environmental protection that can include an improved trail or walking/bicycle facility that often connects natural, recreational, or other resources.
+Greenways: A strip or corridor of open space set aside for recreational use or environmental protection that can include an improved trail or walking/bicycle facility that often connects natural, recreational, or other resources.

-Group Home: Means a A facility which provides a living environment for unrelated residents who operate as the functional equivalent of a family, including such supervision and care as may be necessary to meet the physical, emotional, and social needs of the residents.
+Group Home: A facility which provides a living environment for unrelated residents who operate as the functional equivalent of a family, including such supervision and care as may be necessary to meet the physical, emotional, and social needs of the residents.
 Adult Congregate Living Facilities comparable in size to group homes are included in this definition.
 It shall not include rooming or boarding homes, clubs, fraternities, sororities, monasteries or convents, hotels, residential treatment facilities, nursing homes, or emergency shelters.